 A real web of loose ends is what Natalie and her team are dealing with, and deal with it they most certainly do.
 With some fantastic detective work they find those missing links and wham bam thank you mam, there we have it, our murderer.
 I can’t say anything more about the plot without giving any spoilers.

 Getting to know the new team is great.
 Finding out who gets along with who, little secrets between team members.
 We find out more about their home life too, and how work impacts upon it.
 The end of the book leaves me gasping for more.

 A good time to start reading Carol Wyer’s books if you haven’t already, starting with The Birthday.

 Well-paced and great writing.
 Extremely tense and a pleasure to read.

 I look forward to the next one!

 All my reviews are quite short and concise as I’m here to show off the book rather than my own writing ability.

-Thanks to Bookouture and NetGalley for the review copy in which I give my honest review.
+Thanks to Carol Wyer, Bookouture, and NetGalley for the review copy in which I give my honest opinion.